Elhebert/asyncapi-validation/README.md

 # AsyncAPI validation

-Message validation package for AsyncAPI documents.
+Message validation package for YAML and JSON AsyncAPI documents.

 This package is compatible with AsyncAPI documents v2.x.x and v3.0.0.